Saturday, January 16, 1971

 Since she returned to school in January, I can’t stop thinking about how happy she is now.
 So I wrote her last week and asked her to tell me more about God.
 I eagerly took her letter to my desk in my bedroom, closed the door, and began to read.

 I would love to share with you more about God and His Son, the Lord Jesus Christ!
 Even though we went to church every Sunday and heard about Jesus Christ, the pastor never told us that each of us needs to personally receive Him as Savior.
 I am so glad my college roommate shared the good news about Christ with me our first night at college.
-I went to a Bible study with her, and I received Him as my Savior shortly afterwards.
+I went to a Bible study with her, and I received Him as my Savior shortly afterward.
 I am so thankful that I have a personal relationship now with Him for all eternity and my sins are all forgiven!

-As it says in John 3:16, “For God so loved the world (Pam) that He gave His only begotten (unique) Son, that whosoever (Pam) believeth in Him shall not perish, but have everlasting life.”
+As it says in John 3:16, “For God so loved the world (Pam) that He gave His only begotten (unique) Son, that whosoever (Pam) believes in Him shall not perish, but have everlasting life” (KJV).
 This is the most important decision of your life because it decides whether you will spend eternity with God or perish forever without Him.
 He loves you so much, Pam, that He died for you on the cross to bear the punishment for your sins.
 After three days He rose again and lives in heaven today.

 I asked the campus group at noon prayer meeting today to pray for you to receive Him as your personal Savior.